 Additional relevant information may be found on the NALP website.

 An Important Reminder About Employment Following Law School

 Employment following law school depends on a number of important factors.
-They include but are not limited to academic performance, including bar exam passage, class rank, grades, participation in activities as well as clinics and internships, the use of discretionary time, and efforts to learn, master, and apply career development skills.
+They include (but are not limited to) academic performance, bar exam passage, licensure, class rank, grades, participation in co-curricular and other activities as well as clinics and internships, the use of discretionary time, and efforts to learn, master, and apply career development skills.
 In addition, the job market at the time of graduation, in the place and in the sector and specialty area where graduates wish to practice will affect the length of time it may take to achieve employment in a graduate's first position after law school.

 Compensation for individuals following graduation from law school varies based on innumerable factors, including the differences in job groups and job families, job location and geographic region, the type of law practiced by the employer, and in the case of firms, firm size, specialty, and financial policy, among others.